jtoilliez/slr/README.md

 The conversion takes place in-place.
 On-the-fly conversion is not (yet) supported.

 ### Visualization
-We can plot `Scenario` items within a `ScenarioPack` right away: all objects are generated automatically if none are passed as arguments.
+We can plot `Scenario` items within a `ScenarioPack` right away: all Scenario items are plotted automatically by default.

 ```python
 sf.plot()
 ```

 We can also combine commands.
 In this case, let's convert to feet for easier interpretation and let's add a target date to show on the plot.

 ```python
 sf.convert(to_units='ft')